Eduardolgg/QAConn/README.md

 QAConn is a JQuery plugin that show information of a server connection.

-Copyright 2013 Eduardo García, all rights reserved.
+Copyright 2013 Eduardo GarcÃ­a, all rights reserved.

 This source file is free software, under either the GPL v3 license, as supplied with this software.